 Auburn is a very ethnically-diverse city.
 The people who call Auburn home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Auburn residents report their race to be White, followed by Asian.
 Auburn also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 14.59% of the city’s residents.
-Important ancestries of people in Auburn include German, Irish, English, Norwegian, Ukrainian and Italian.
+Important ancestries of people in Auburn include Irish, English, Norwegian, and Ukrainian.

 Foreign born people are also an important part of Auburn's cultural character, accounting for 18.34% of the city’s population.